robotarium/robotarium_python_simulator/README.md

 A Python simulator for the Robotarium!

 # Alpha Warning
 Warning: This simulator is currently in "alpha", so there may be some restructuring, renaming, and general changes.
-For best results, **clone frequently.**
+For best results, **clone frequently.**  There shouldn't be any ground-breaking changes, but some restructuring may occur as we work on the backend code that's associated with the simulator.

-There shouldn't be any ground-breaking changes, but some restructuring may occur as we work on the backend code that's associated with the simulator.
+We're furiously documenting this repository, but there may be some sections without documentation.
+Please, bear with us as we roll the docs out.
+In the meantime, everything should be fully functional.

 # Installation (Linux)
 This simulator is built using Python 3.5, so you'll need to install that on your system.